 Cheese is best stored at a temperature of 50 – 60 degrees and about 90% humidity.
 To best preserve cheese, follow a few guidelines.
-Avoid temperature extremes, do not expose to warm air for long periods, store near the top in your refrigerator or in the cheese drawer, and wrap loosely in waxed paper, foil or plastic as cheese must breath.
+Avoid temperature extremes, do not expose to warm air for long periods, store near the top in your refrigerator or in the cheese drawer, or if you’re storing cheese in a restaurant, consider commercial refrigeration services to ensure the best conditions possible.
+Be sure to wrap loosely in waxed paper, foil or plastic as cheese must breathe.
+If your top-shelf is quite low in your refrigerator, you may want to consider getting one that has various compartments to suit your cheese loving habits!
+You could find your perfect refrigerator at https://breezerfreezer.com/.
 Cheese can withstand temporary changes in temperature.
 So don’t worry if you are traveling and want to take some cheese with you.
 When you get to your destination, just put the package in the refrigerator and it will be fine.

 All cheeses will mold if not properly stored.
 That doesn’t mean the cheese is bad.
 Certain cheeses are actually encouraged to mold in order to break down the curd and create a more robust flavor.
 Soft cheeses such as Brie, Camembert and Cambozola have a white bloomy or flowery rind due to their surfaces being sprayed with penicillium candidum spores to become soft and creamy.
 Further, mold is essential for blue-veined cheeses in which strains of penicillium are introduced into the cheese.
 If however, mold forms on cheese in your refrigerator, simply trim away the affected area and re-wrap in new packaging.
 The cheese itself is still good and may even be better as mold helps age cheese.